wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 service Docker image and a membership and security service Docker image are covered later in this document.

 A local Docker registry can be used for the Hyperledger Fabric environment if you are not going to access public Docker images.
-The reason to create your own registry is twofold.
-First, it is your private registry.
-Second, it allows for the use of the same unaltered Dockerfile contents used by the Docker daemon on the x86 platform.
-This eliminates source code changes to the Hyperledger fabric code.

 Installing the Docker Packages
 -------------------------------------